tjko/fanpico/README.md

 $ make
 ```

-After successfull compile you should see firmare binary in the build directory:
+After successful compile you should see firmware binary in the build directory:
 subdirectory:

 ```